Editorial Stock Photography vs Traditional Stock: What Designers Should Know

 Social content where tone outweighs information

-Instead of asking, “What does this image show?”
-I’m asking, “What does this image suggest?”
+Instead of asking, “What does this show?”
+I ask, “What does this suggest?”

 One of the biggest workflow challenges with stock photography is inconsistency.
-You might find one strong image, then struggle to build a cohesive system around it.
+You find one strong image, then struggle to build a system around it.

-(Affiliate note: this post includes affiliate links.
-I only recommend tools I actually use or would confidently integrate into client work.)
+(Affiliate note: I only recommend tools I would confidently integrate into client work.)

 Stock That Doesn’t Feel Like Stock